axbg/awesome-web/README.md

 * [Generated Photos](https://generated.photos/) - it might look like someone you know, but it definitely isn't
 * [ClearURLs](https://docs.clearurls.xyz/latest/) - a little bit more privacy is never a bad thing
 * [Ninite](https://ninite.com) - windows + auto apps install = less next-next-finish
+* [transfer.sh](https://transfer.sh) - a solid tool, as long as you don't use it to share private keys between your computers